 Since “attention economy” is the new buzzword, Google released a smarter messaging app Google Allo to get its own piece in the action.

 By incorporating AI, Google Allo attempts to provide a “superior” chatting experience.
 It features automated “Smart Replies”, integrated Google Assistant that will answer your questions, and easier ways to express one’s feelings with emojis and pictures.
-Google built a global anticipation for this impressive product, and Allo launched globally few days ago on the 23rd.
+Google built a global anticipation for this impressive product, and Allo launched globally a few days ago on the 23rd.
 How has it been doing since the launch?
 Is it good enough to dethrone Facebook?

 Complete Failure in Asia